russellpipal/python-challenge/README.md

 5. This wasn't too bad one I figured out what 'pickling' is.
 Apparently it's Python-only.
 6. I tried doing this by manually unzipping all the files without Python and it didn't work.
 This way works.
 Using exception handling maybe isn't the best way but I wanted to try it.
 I don't quite get the hockey/oxygen thing though.
 By the way, I've also started using PyCharm, which is powerful.
 7. Pretty proud of myself for figuring out this one.
 I eliminated the duplicate values to make it easier to read, but since some of the codes have two consecutive 1's in them I just added those manually.
+8. This one I needed help with.
+I'm still trying to figure out all the nuances of Unicode.